 According to the CDC, humans sustain nearly 4.7 million dog bites each year, with 800,000 cases requiring medical attention.
-This data only includes reported incidents, so odds are that figure is even higher.
+This data only includes reported incidents, so the odds are that the figure is even higher.
 Furthermore, research indicates that dogs were responsible for $1 billion in property damage in 2018.

 California’s approach to compensating for damages hinges on Civil Code 3342.
 It provides the guideline for what it takes to prove liability in a dog bite case.
 Working off the first sentence, here are the essential terms to know:

-Strict liability states hold an individual or party responsible for their actions.
-For example, if someone kept wild animals or drove drunk, the law would hold them liable if there was an injury as a result of these actions.
+Strict liability states to hold an individual or party responsible for their actions.
+For example, if someone kept wild animals or drove drunk, the dog bite law would hold them liable if there was an injury as a result of these actions.
 Even if the defendant took precautions to minimize the risks, they are still at fault.

 When proving liability in a dog bite case, you don’t have to show negligence.
 In other words, the defendant could have acted responsibly, even though an injury occurred.
 For instance, if a pet owner builds a fence to contain their dog, but the dog escapes and bites someone, they aren’t excused of liability because they took measures to contain the dog.